-Of course, he used olives that are traditional for their region, purchased by weight at the market or in the supermarket.
-But in my case, I decided to marinate Kalamata olives.
-They, of course, come from Greece, but I felt they were the closest to those I tasted in Portugal.So let's move on to the recipe itself.
+Of course, he used olives traditional to their region, purchased by weight at the market or supermarket.
+But in my case, I decided to pickle Kalamata olives.
+They, of course, come from Greece, but I thought they were the closest to those I tasted in Portugal.So let's move on to the recipe itself.
 It is quite simple and requires only 5 ingredients:

 olive oil